Jasminewong92/Jiemin-Huang.github.io/index2.md

 The scholarship for recreation and sport `Guangzhou, 2013` <br>

-First place for High jump in college sports meeting `Guangzhou, 2013`<br>
+First place for high jump in college sports meeting `Guangzhou, 2013`<br>